Wildboar-Software/yeetbox/README.md

 ### Database

-All files are stored with randomized names in a flat folder (not technically true, but close), and a database relates user-supplied names and version numbers to the blobs as though they were the file names.
+All files are stored with hashes as names in a flat folder (not technically true, but close), and a database relates user-supplied names and version numbers to the blobs as though they were the file names.
 This will support all of the features and probably be faster, but the trade-off is that the files are